aceeric/d2iq-poc/03-configure-vms.md

 ```
 ### Configure worker storage

+Wait a moment for the VMs to come back up after the prior step.

 Configure directories for the storage provisioner on the workers.
 The preflight docs call for 55 GB X 8 drives and mounts.
-For now, just simulate it with directories.
+For now, just simulate that with directories.

 ```
 for vmip in $d2iq_w1 $d2iq_w2 $d2iq_w3; do\